The "MOST PROBABLE" SPHERE PACKINGS

-By "granular" matter we mean (static) bulk matter composed of many macroscopic noncohesive parts, typically sedimented in a fluid, which is often air.
+By `granular' matter we mean (static) bulk matter composed of many macroscopic noncohesive parts, typically sedimented in a fluid, which is often air.
 The prototypical example is a pile of sand.
-(Noncohesive) colloids are also composed of many macroscopic noncohesive parts immersed in a fluid (not usually air), but the colloidal elements are typically small enough, on the order of 1 micron diameter, to form a suspension in the surrounding fluid rather than a sediment.
+(Noncohesive) `colloids' are also composed of many macroscopic noncohesive parts immersed in a fluid (not usually air), but the colloidal elements are typically small enough, on the order of 1 micron diameter - we're mostly interested in roundish particles - to form a suspension in the surrounding fluid rather than a sediment.
 Typical examples are paint and milk.
-It is common to model either type of material, to first approximation, as a large collection of congruent, impenetrable spheres.
-In colloids the spheres undergo Brownian motion because of interaction with the surrounding fluid.
-Granular systems on the other hand are significantly affected by gravity, and by interparticle friction, and the elements are in mechanically stable, static configurations.
+And by `crumpled matter' we mean a material such as a sheet of stiff paper that has been compacted into a wad of small diameter.
+To fit sheets into a similar framework as colloids and granular matter we'll think of a sheet as composed of many small planar elements joined together.

+Among the unusual properties of granular matter, the best known are: dilatancy, random close packing, and random loose packing.
 Dilatancy was popularized by Reynolds around 1895 [Re] to denote the unusual response of sand to shear: dense sand expands when sheared.
-Loosely packed sand collapses when sheared, which is less surprising.
-The volume fraction (about 0.6) between these two regimes is called the critical state density in soil science.
-A common modern example of Reynolds' dilatancy is vacuum packed coffee.
+Loosely packed sand collapses when sheared (which is less surprising).
+The volume fraction (about 0.6) between these two regimes is called dilatancy onset in soil science.
+A common modern example of Reynolds' dilatancy is coffee vacuum packed in a flexible plastic bag.
 There is strong resistance to deforming such a package because to do so requires expanding the contents against atmospheric pressure; if the vacuum is eliminated by a puncture the package immediately loses its rigidity.
 Intuitively, if one tries to shear a dense collection of spheres they need to get out of each others way, thereby expanding the collection.
+The first simple model analyzing dilatancy onset in a quantitative manner is [AR4].

 The classic experiments on random loose packing and random close packing were performed by Scott et al in the 1960's [SK], using samples of many thousands of congruent ball bearings.
 They found that by carefully pouring the spheres into a container they could achieve a volume fraction down to about 0.61.
 On the other hand they could, by vertical shaking, raise the volume fraction up to about 0.64.
 In other words there seemed to be rather well defined limits on the volume fraction (to within one percent) that could be achieved by certain types of bulk manipulation.
 Conversely, by individual manipulation of the spheres - placing each one where one wanted it - one could achieve close to 0.74, and alternatively, if their surfaces were rough enough, one could achieve volume fractions much lower than 0.61.
-So somehow these intriguing limits - a "random loose packing" lower limit of about 0.61 and a "random close packing" upper limit of about 0.64 - required certain constraints on manipulation.
+So somehow these intriguing limits - a `random loose packing' lower limit of about 0.61 and a `random close packing' upper limit of about 0.64 - required certain constraints on appropriate/allowed types of manipulation.
 In fact Scott et al showed [SC] that by another type of manipulation, cyclic shearing, one could easily achieve volume fractions above 0.64, up to 0.66; and it is noteworthy that when the density passed 0.64 there seemed to always be crystal-like clusters of spheres in the material.
 This was confirmed and extended by Pouliquen et al [ND, PN].
 The results on random loose packing have also been significantly extended by Schröter et al [JS].

 References